opensafely-core/ehrql/docs/tutorials/dummy-data/provide-a-dummy-dataset/index.md

     data of the expected types.

-    If there are patients in your dummy dataset that do not meet the expected criteria defined in the erhQL code, they will still be included in the output.
+    If there are patients in your dummy dataset that do not meet the expected criteria defined in the ehrQL code, they will still be included in the output.

 Let's try changing one of our dummy patients' age so that they are too young